extragoodlabs/security-workshop/README.md

 ### Linux (or WSL2)

-If you are using Windows with WSL2, you can install k3s directly.
-We recommend downloading the k3s binary directly instead of using the setup script provided by Rancher.
-This will skip the system changes that the script performs to configure a production version of k3s, as it will only be used for development
+If you are using Windows with WSL2, you can install k3s without docker.
+We recommend downloading the [k3s binary directly](https://docs.k3s.io/installation/configuration#configuration-with-binary) instead of using the setup script provided by Rancher.
+The binary is "useful when performing quick tests that do not merit managing K3s as a system service", which is suitable for this workshop.

 ```
  wget -q "https://github.com/k3s-io/k3s/releases/download/v1.25.11%2Bk3s1/k3s" -O /tmp/k3s